Venmo Canada money transfer & banking alternatives

-Compare eight popular alternatives to Venmo in Canada for sending free instant transfers and trading crypto.
+Compare eight popular alternatives to Venmo in Canada for sending free, instant transfers and even crypto trading—including platforms where you can earn interest on your balance.

 Venmo is a mobile payment service that allows users in the US to send instant money transfers.
 It’s user-friendly, very popular, and commonly used to split bills and make small payments.
 So you might be wondering, is Venmo available in Canada?